dmbarbour/glas/docs/GlasApps.md

 * **db:put:(k:Key, v:Value)** - set value associated with Key.
 May fail.
 * **db:del:Key** - remove Key from database.
 May fail.

 Keys are bitstrings, and the database is usually a record/dict value.
-Keys should be short, but very large values can be supported via structure sharing with previous versions using stowage.
-In context of the glas command line, this database will be located under GLAS_DATA (environment variable); basic transactions are atomic, isolated, and as durable as the backing filesystem.
+Operating on the prefix of a key will operate on the record of all keys with a matching prefix.
+Keys should be short, but large values are supported via stowage.
+Updates are atomic, isolated, and durable.
 Consistency and security are left to applications.

-For example, a program could track keys updated then perform a consistency check before committing.
-An effects handler could restrict read or write access to certain keys, or rewrite keys to logically chroot the subprogram and mount shared memory regions.
+Operations may fail due to implicit validation, e.g. verify invariants upon put or commit.
+In some contexts, an effects handler might also rewrite keys, modeling a logical chroot or virtual memory.

 ### Filesystem